-The close contact will be referred as soon as possible following the call from the Contact Tracing Centre.
+The close contact will be referred for testing during the call from the CTC.
 It is anticipated that the test will happen that day or within 24 hours.
-Some close contacts will be referred for a second test.
+Close contacts may be referred for a second test.

 What does testing involve?